magento-mpi/magento2/app/code/Magento/GiftWrapping/README.md

 Magento\GiftWrapping module  provides functionality that allows customer to add gift wrapping to the items purchased from the store as gifts and charge it individually.
-The proposed idea is to extend the existing functionality of gift messages by combining gift messages with gift wrapping functionality
+Magento\GiftWrapping module extends functionality of gift messages by combining gift messages with gift wrapping functionality